-Some servicing operations need the motorcycle fairing to be removed.
+Some servicing operations need the motorcycle fairing to be removed

-Firmly secure all removed parts when refitting them, otherwise some of them might suddenly come off when riding and you may lose control of your motorcycle.
+Firmly secure all removed parts when refitting them, otherwise some of them might suddenly come off when riding and you may loose control of your motorcycle.

-At reassembly always use nylon washers when tightening fastening screws, not to damage painted parts and Plexiglas windproof cover.
+At reassembly always fit nylon washers when tightening fastening screws to avoid damage to painted parts and Plexiglas headlamp fairing.
 Some fastening screws are of the self-tapping type; do not overtighten, otherwise threading might damage thus avoiding further use.